 Because of the blockchain ledger technology, all transaction history is readily available to be analyzed by anyone.
 This aids in better decision-making as real-time data on ownership and others are constantly updated.

 Extensive documentation and the need for intermediaries were a necessity in the real estate industry earlier.
 This has led to slow, expensive, corrupted payments and many underhanded happenings.
 Blockchain leverages streamlined payments in real estate transactions.
 It also ensures that both the parties involved in a transaction have the required funds for the same.
 All data will be stored such that either party can reference the history whenever they want to.

 Using an NFT real estate marketplace, customers must be able to browse, buy and sell NFTs.
 Meanwhile, the admins of the platform must manage the marketplace operation.
 So the basic architecture of a the marketplace for these NFTs can be split into a Customer module and an Admin module.

 The users should have convenient options to register and signup through various means.
 Multiple options to reveal the identity of customers, such as through emails or social media accounts, can be provided.
 The customer module should also have a log-in process to repeatedly let users into their accounts.

-Purchase real estate NFT assets
+Purchase the NFT